-Q. What training courses are required to be employed as an unarmed security guard?
+Q. What training courses are required to be employed as a NYS Unarmed Security Guard?

-A. New York State General Business Law Article 7-A, section 89-n requires security guard applicants and/or security guards to complete the following training courses:
+A. New York State General Business Law Article 7-A, section 89-n requires Security Guard applicants and/or Security Guard to complete the following training courses:

 - 8 Hour Pre-Assignment and the 16 Hour On-the-Job Training Course (applicants need only complete these courses once)

 - 8 Hour Annual In-Service Training Course (this course must be completed each calendar year you hold a security guard registration)